-I'm an assistant professor in the Department of Philosophy and the Neuroscience Program at Rhodes College and a Research Fellow in the School of Philosophy at the Australian National University.
-I'm also an affiliated researcher with ANU's Humanizing Machine Intelligence Grand Challenge.
-I was previously a McDonnell Postdoctoral Research Fellow in the Philosophy-Neuroscience-Psychology program at Washington University in St. Louis.
+I'm an assistant professor in the Department of Philosophy and the Neuroscience Program at Rhodes College and an affiliated researcher with ANU's Humanizing Machine Intelligence Grand Challenge.
+I was previously a Research Fellow in the School of Philosophy at the Australian National University and a McDonnell Postdoctoral Research Fellow in the Philosophy-Neuroscience-Psychology program at Washington University in St. Louis.

 My research is in the philosophy of cognitive science and neuroscience.
 I work on the nature of valuation and its role in theories of the mind.
 My current work concerns the prospects for genuinely moral artificial intelligence.